curious-donkey/TanksReverseProxy/README.md

-This is a piece of middleware which is for connecting a registered client with frontend gui apps.
+This is a piece of middleware for connecting a registered client with frontend gui apps.